-A temporary guardian assumes the role of a guardian for a limited amount of time.
+How should you plan for temporary guardianship?
+A temporary guardian assumes the role for a limited amount of time.
 You may need sudden medical care, or if you’re no longer able to care for your children, you may need someone to step in while the permanent guardian prepares to take on their role.
 To ensure that everything goes smoothly, you should have a plan for this in your planning documents.

 What is a Guardian?

 A guardian is a person that makes important financial, medical, and other decisions for another.
 An adult may need a guardian if an illness or injury renders them unable to care for their own affairs either temporarily or permanently.
 A child may need a guardian if something happens to their parents so that the parents aren’t able to care for the child.

 Unlike many guardianships, which are indefinite, a temporary guardianship lasts for a specific amount of time or until a certain condition is met.
 Once the temporary guardianship ends, a permanent guardian takes over if one was nominated, other provisions of your estate plan take effect, or your family and a court reach a decision.

 Here are some scenarios where a temporary guardian may come into play.